EvolutedNewMedia/docmark/Readme.md

 ## Installation

-After checking out DocMark from Git, navigate to the root of the project and run a composer install to install all the depencies.
+After checking out DocMark from Git, navigate to the root of the project and run a composer install to install all the dependencies.

 You will also want to edit some of the site title / link values found in the config file at `DocMarkRoot/System/Config.php`